What is MCB?

 The connected loads are mainly inductive in nature (e.g. induction motors) or fluorescent lighting.
 Applications include small transformers, lighting, pilot devices, control circuits, and coils.

-Function: Protection and control of the circuits against overloads and short-circuits; protection for resistive and inductive loads with low inrush current.
+Functions of Type C MCB are protection and control of the circuits against overloads and short-circuits; protection for resistive and inductive loads with low inrush current.

 Applications: residential, commercial and industrial.